wearegenuine/gnorm/app/templates/_README.md

 ## Usage
 #### Writing HTML

+Init utilizes twig.js for creating templates and reusable components.
+Twig provides the ability to:

+* Write a piece of code once and reuse it in multiple places.
+* Use conditional code to allow for variation in the template or component.
+* Use json data to populate content of each template, which allows the use of the same component partial within one or multiple templates with different content for each instance.

 Your HTML lives in the `app` folder, and can contain references to reusable includes (which live in `app/includes/`).
 For example:

-    //= include includes/1_core/head.html
+    {% include 'includes/3_components/media--person-card.twig' %}

+Each main template in the `app` folder also requires a `json` file that includes any data utilized in the template.
+These data files live in the `app/json` folder and must use the same name as the template file.

-This allows you to write a piece of code once and reuse it in multiple places.
-When Gulp runs, it takes these includes and compiles the full HTML into the `build` folder.
+When Gulp runs, it takes the includes and data, and compiles the full HTML into the `build` folder.

 _Note: The paths in which these includes are referenced are relative to the HTML file you are authoring.
 If you include an include from another include, that path will need to be prefixed with `../` accordingly._

+Want to know how to get the most out of twig?
+[Check out the documentation](http://twig.sensiolabs.org/documentation).

+*Note: Init uses [twig.js](https://github.com/justjohn/twig.js/wiki) which is an implementation of the Twig PHP templating language, so some features in the documentation may not be available.
+Check the [implementation support for twig.js](https://github.com/justjohn/twig.js/wiki/Implementation-Notes) to verify feature support.*

 #### Writing Sass
 ##### Sass Structure
 Your styles live in the `app/styles/sass` folder.
 This folder is organized atomically:

-* `screen.scss`: This contains globbing patterns that `@include` the Gem dependencies and partials contained in the following folders
+* `screen.scss`: This contains globbing patterns that `@include` tools and partials contained in the following folders
 * `0_utility/`: This contains font, helper, mixin, and variable declarations.
 * `1_core/`: All bare (classless) HTML is styled in the `html-elements` folder.
 Icons are specified in the `_icons.scss` partial and the site's grid system is specified in the `_layout.scss` partial.
 * `2_pieces/`: This is where your "Atoms" live.